 The concept Child Reporter was conceptualized from Child Writers' Workshop: 2003 during Child Rights Week.
 In 2004 a group of children became the reporters for The Children Festival at state level.
-Workshops were organized with technical support from journalists to improve reporting and report writing skills of the children.
+Debabrata Workshops were organized with technical support from journalists to improve reporting and report writing skills of the children.
 From then onward, children become the reporter of their areas.
 Issues were identified, analyzed and reported.
 Now children are the creator, writer, reporter acting as safeguard or the watchdog for the society.
 Debabrata and Ujjaini are two reporters from Kendujhar district among other child reporters, who reports issues, problems faced by children, generate awareness to protect children and their rights.
+Bole Hoon Ti, a children magazine carries news, features and literary cum educative articles by magazine enlarge the horizon of the child enhanced creativity, increased understanding on issues, developed confidence through putting their thoughts into words.